EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 Default value: AS_CCARD_DEFAULT_CARD_TYPE

 <b>creditCardMaxAllowed</b>
-Maximum number of credit card numbers that can appear on a web page served by your protected web sites.
-Pages that contain more credit card numbers are blocked
+This parameter value is used by the block action.
+It represents the maximum number of credit card numbers that can appear on a web page served by your protected web sites.
+Pages that contain more credit card numbers are blocked.
 Minimum value: 0
 Maximum value: 255